mehulagg/gitlab_test/doc/user/application_security/index.md

 ### Target branch security report is out of date

-This can happen due to many reasons (including failed jobs or some new advisories came in).
-When the MR shows that the Security Report is out of date, the user simply needs to run a new Pipeline on the target branch.
-This can be quickly done by following the hyperlink given to run a new pipeline.
+This can happen for many reasons, including failed jobs or new advisories.
+When the MR shows that a security report is out of date, you must run a new pipeline on the target branch.
+You can do it quickly by following the hyperlink given to run a new pipeline.

 ![Run a new pipeline](img/outdated_report_pipeline.png)